Competitive, combative race for AG in Democratic primary comes to a close - The Boston Globe

 The Democratic race for attorney general entered its final hours Tuesday as one of the most competitive and combative on the statewide ballot, marked by a late slate of major endorsements and eye-popping spending.

-Recent polls showed that workers-rights litigator Shannon Liss-Riordan and former Boston City Councilor Andrea Campbell were neck-and-neck, though Liss-Riordan has been riding a recent wave of momentum that saw her close the gap from polling in the single digits in June to dead heat with Campbell in the days leading up to the election.
+Recent polls showed that workers-rights litigator Shannon Liss-Riordan and former Boston city councilor Andrea Campbell were neck-and-neck, though Liss-Riordan has been riding a recent wave of momentum that saw her close the gap from polling in the single digits in June to a dead heat with Campbell in the days leading up to the election.

 Advertisement

-Whoever wins the Democratic contest Tuesday will face Bourne attorney James R. McMahon III in the November general election.
-McMahon, who is running unopposed in the Republican primary, has unsuccessfully run for the office before, and will face a Democratic opponent who has the advantage of name recognition and a statewide profile after almost a year of campaigning and fundraising.
+Whoever wins the Democratic contest will face Bourne attorney James R. McMahon III in the November general election.
+McMahon, who ran unopposed in the Republican primary, has unsuccessfully run for the office before, and will face a Democratic opponent who has the advantage of name recognition and a statewide profile after almost a year of campaigning and fund-raising.

-The candidates are vying to replace Attorney General Maura Healey, who is running unopposed to become the Democratic nominee for governor.
+The candidates are vying to replace Attorney General Maura Healey, who ran unopposed to become the Democratic nominee for governor.

-The race for attorney general has been marked by a series of twists and turns ever since Healey announced in January that she would be leaving the office.
+The race for attorney general was marked by a series of twists and turns ever since Healey announced in January that she would be leaving the office.

 Campbell, who ran for Boston mayor last year, officially announced her bid in February and quickly emerged as the front-runner, getting more than 30 percent of support of likely voters in a poll that was conducted at the time by the research group MassInc.
 Liss-Riordan, by comparison, had just 3 percent support.